 For natural gas, transmission refers to gas supplied from interstate supply locations to delivery ports called “gate stations.”
 Distribution refers to pipelines that convey gas from the gate station to individual customers.

-Workshop – an informal Commission proceeding convened to bring stakeholders and interested members of the public together to discuss a particular case or a proposed rule or program.
+Workshop – an informal Commission proceeding convened to bring stakeholders and interested members of the public together to discuss a particular topic or a proposed rule or program.
 Workshops are one way for the Commission to get input and facilitate discussion of issues in uncontested case proceedings.